Install empiricaldist if we don't already have it

 31.62857143, 74.50961538])

 To visualize disaster sizes, I will show the “tail distribution”, which is the complement of the cumulative distribution function (CDF).
+In Chapter 5, we used a tail distribution to represent survival times for cancer patients.
+In that context, it shows the fraction of patients that survive a given time after diagnosis.
+In the context of disasters, it shows the fraction of disasters whose costs exceed a given threshold.
 The following figure shows the tail distribution of the 125 costliest disasters, on a log scale, along with a lognormal model.

 from utils import make_surv, fit_truncated_normal